thyal/Quiz-Game/README.md

 Contains the models in the app.
 A model is a representation of a table in the database (here a model will in a few cases include more than one table).
 All SQL logic is here, and the routes and sockets that are using these models have no direct impact on the SQL queries.
 This means we could easily change the database used for another one, by just changing the logic in this folder.

 #### Routes
 Here is the endpoints of the API.
+There are two files here, the auth.js contains the routes for authentication and user-specific things.
+The game.js file contains all the routes for the game.

 #### Sockets
-Contains the websocket.
+Contains the websocket, and a file for tokens.
+The tokens file is copied from the github repo of this course.
+The websocket has quite a bit logic in it, there are quite many events going back and fourth from the front-end to the back-end.
+This was needed to have the game perform the way I wanted.

+#### Game
+This contains a file called gameLogic.js.
+This is where most of the game logic is stored.
+The actual "game loop" is here.
+There are a lot of helper functions to get and set data in the database here, and the actual game logic.
+The game loop is a actually just a for loop, that runs as many times as the question-number that was selected.
+It will get a random question (and category) each time, and there is a timeout on 20 seconds here, after a question have been sent to the users.
+There's another timeout on 15 seconds between each round.

 #### Root Folder
 Contains the server.
+Nothing special here, just setting up the server, setting up passport and running the websocket.

 ### Front-end
 I will go through each folder, and explain the contents.
-The structure is based on redux spesific workflow, so which means I have a folder for each redux-event.
+The structure is based on redux spesific workflow, which means I have a folder for each redux-event.
 The normal react components are under the components folder.

 #### Actions
 Here are the so-called "actions".
 These are events that are triggered throught the code, so that they can be reused, and it's easy to see what an action is actually doing.
 Most of the take use of services (which is the API calls), and constants, which are a spesific event-name so used by the reducers.

 #### Components
 Here is the React components(jsx).
 These are normal React components, aside from many of them are using the Higher-Order-Component(HOC) "connect", so that they can read state from the redux store.
-Many of them are also wrappen in the HOC withRouter, and this is done so that I can pass the router-history to the actions, and in that way navigate around outside of the components.
+Many of them are also wrappen in the HOC withRouter, and this is done so that I can pass the router-history to the actions, and in that way navigate the user around outside of the components.

 #### Constants
 These are just js-objects containing a key-value pair, of the name of events happening around the code.
 They are used mainly by the reducers, so they know which event should be doing what, and actions are passing them to the reducers to indicate which action (or event) has been triggered.
 These could have been written as plain strings both places, but by having them in their own files like this, we make sure we don't have any typos and it's much easier to use.

 #### Reducers
 Reducers are the things that are actually changing state in the redux-store.
-It's no actuall logic here, they just accepts a state and an action, and updates the state based on what comes in.
+It's no actuall logic here, they just accepts a event and an payload, and updates the state based on what comes in.

 #### Services
 These are API calls.